varun646/PythonProjectBootstrapperTest/README.md

 ## Installation via pip

-Install the pyprjbtstrptst package via [pip](https://pip.pypa.io/en/stable/) (Package Installer for Python) to use it with your python code.
+Install the pyprjbtsttsting package via [pip](https://pip.pypa.io/en/stable/) (Package Installer for Python) to use it with your python code.

-`pip install pyprjbtstrptst`
+`pip install pyprjbtsttsting`

 ## Local Development